Conda Environments¶

 mamba activate <environment_name>

-mamba install <package_name>
+mamba install <package_name>pip¶

 pip is a package installer for Python.

-packages onto your persistent volume in the following manner:
+You can install pip packages onto your persistent volume in the following manner:

-packages inside of a Conda environment from the terminal¶
+Install pip packages inside of a Conda environment from the terminal¶

 - Open a terminal and use the following commands: